panbed/equal-access-server/README.md

 ## Docker Deployment

-The server is containerized for ease of deployment as a microservice.
+The server is containerized for ease of deployment.
 It runs in a Node.js runtime and listens on a specified port to serve accessibility scanning requests.

 ### Building the Docker Image